damlys/kubernetes-monorepo-layout/README.md

 ### `/kubernetes/kustomize`

 The `kubernetes/kustomize` directory contains `kustomization.yaml` files and Kubernetes manifests.
-[Kustomize](https://kubectl.docs.kubernetes.io/references/kustomize/) is a customization engine that allows you to customize your Kubernetes resources across multiple environments and clusters.
+[Kustomize](https://kubectl.docs.kubernetes.io/references/kustomize/) is a customization engine that allows you to adapt your Kubernetes resources across multiple environments and clusters.

 ### `/kubernetes/manifests`